graphenepay/steempayments-PHP/docs/SteemCore.md

 	$data = array(
 			'paymentID' => $id,				// OR simply use SteemHelper::generatePaymentID()
 			'receiver' => $_ENV['STEEMPAY_ACCOUNT'],  	// OR, fixed account like 'steempayments'
-			'amount' => "0.001 SBD",			// 0 for variable amount chosen by the buyer/donator
+			'amount' => 0,					// 0 for variable amount chosen by the buyer/donator
 			'callback' => 0,				// If needed, a callback URL (not implemented yet!)
 	);